sbotargues/weather-web-app/README.md

 The component is styled using WeatherComponent.css, focusing on a clean and user-friendly interface that complements the application's functionality.

 ## Future Improvements

-- **Subcomponent Refactoring**: Further refactor the code into smaller subcomponents for better maintainability and readability.
 - **Enhanced Error Reporting**: Introduce more user-friendly error messages and notifications for a better user experience.